Deal Summary

 Deal Overview

-The Development Bank of Southern Africa has committed approximately $200 million in co-financing for the Lobito Corridor railway rehabilitation, making it one of the largest African development finance institutions to back the project.
+The Development Bank of Southern Africa has approved senior debt funding of up to $200 million in co-financing for the Lobito Corridor railway rehabilitation, making it one of the largest African development finance institutions to back the project.
+DBSA says the financing agreements were concluded at the December 17, 2025 Washington signing ceremony.
 The DBSA commitment represents a significant endorsement from within the African development finance community and reflects the corridor's importance to regional economic integration across southern and central Africa.

 DBSA's participation strengthens the multilateral financing structure supporting corridor development.
-As a South African-headquartered institution with a mandate spanning the entire Southern African Development Community region, DBSA brings regional expertise and relationships that complement the Western DFI funding led by the US Development Finance Corporation's $1.6 billion commitment.
+As a South African-headquartered institution with a mandate spanning the Southern African Development Community region, DBSA brings regional expertise and relationships that complement the DFC's up-to-$553 million LAR loan and other project-specific public finance.

 The co-financing arrangement demonstrates the blended finance model that corridor proponents have championed: combining concessional development finance with commercial investment to reduce risk premiums and enable infrastructure investment at scale.
 DBSA's participation de-risks the corridor for other investors by demonstrating African institutional confidence in the project's viability.